-A lot of God's word does not go into great detail; that is what faith is all about, brethren.
+A lot of God's Word does not go into great detail; that is what faith is all about, brethren.
 When you read the promises God gave to Abraham, Isaac, and Jacob in the Bible, you have a hard time imagining what God really had in store for them.
 It is really mind boggling.

 Now you are probably saying to yourself, “Great history lesson.
 What does this have to do with what we are celebrating in keeping the Feast of Tabernacles?”
 This has to do with the promise God has given us, you and me.
-It is not a physical promise that has an end to it; it is a promise of eternal life that never ends—first in the millennium then in the Kingdom of God forever.
+It is not a physical promise that has an end to it; it is a promise of eternal life that never ends—first in the Millennium, then in the Kingdom of God forever.

 Matthew 25:46 Then they will go away into eternal punishment, but those who are just and upright and in right standing with God into eternal life.

 That is our promise.
 Think of the promise, brethren.
-And then in again in Luke 20:36.

 Luke 20:36 Nor can they die anymore for they are equal to the angels and are the sons of God, being sons of the resurrection.

-Another promise, brethren, but will He keep his promise?
+Another promise, brethren, but will He keep His promise?

-John 6:27 Do not labor for the food which perishes, but for the food which endures to everlasting life, which the Son of Man will give you, [to each one of you, even you young people too] because God the Father has set His seal on Him.
+John 6:27 Do not labor for the food which perishes, but for the food which endures to everlasting life, which the Son of Man will give you [to each one of you, even you young people too], because God the Father has set His seal on Him.

 Abraham, Isaac, and Jacob did not fully understand the magnitude of the physical blessings and promises God had for their descendants.
 Do you see and understand the promise God has for you?
 The greatest promise of God in all creation.
 Can you see the promise?
 Can you see God in your life?
 In Isaiah 56, God gives us an idea of what the Kingdom of God will be like, but God does not go into a lot of detail on this subject.
 John Reid went into more detail than God goes in to ["The Harvest is Almost In "].
 Just like He did with the physical promises He gave to Abraham, Isaac, and Jacob.
 This is why faith is so important, brethren.